TBeijen/tbnl-hugo/content/post/2024-12-27-pull-requests-that-make-a-difference.md

 ### Challenge: Access

 Another challenge is access.
 Assuming we acknowledged the previous challenges, we probably want to preview our changes before submitting a pull request.
 This often requires a level of access we should not have.
 This access might be at the network level, authorization level, or both.
-For example, being able to `kubectl diff` might [not be as simple](https://github.com/kubernetes/kubectl/issues/981) as one expects.
-And, while read-only access seems good, for secrets it is not.
+For example, being able to `kubectl diff` might [not be as simple](https://github.com/kubernetes/kubectl/issues/981) as one expects, requiring broad permissions.
+And, while read-only access in a lot of cases seems ok, for secrets it is not.

+## Improving the workflow

+First, let's look at a basic workflow for infrastructure as code, and how a pipeline could automate parts of this:

+{{< figure src="/img/iac_workflows.basic.svg" title="Example of a basic infrastructure as code workflow" >}}

+* *Final check:* This would typically be a step in a pipeline, right before applying that shows the changes that will be applied.
+Then in the automation platform, the proposed changes can be confirmed.
+If something looks not right, this would be the moment were the process is aborted, and a new pull request needs to be created.
+* *Focus*: These are the moments where a second person needs to shift focus to this workflow.
+The reviewer needs to grasp the intentions of the author, both at the moment of reviewing and when applying the changes.
+The author might need to chime in when changes are about to be applied, to verify any questions.
+This task switching [is expensive](https://www.psychologytoday.com/us/blog/brain-wise/201209/the-true-cost-of-multi-tasking) and increases the chance of errors.
+* *Repeat loops:* Repeats can obviously originate from the pull request, but also from the final check.
+Every repeat loop requires a new pull request.
+And that will bring more task switching.
+* *Risk:* Just before applying, might be the first time the proposed changes are visible.
+This requires alignment between the author and the person applying, requiring focus from both.
+As mentioned before, task switching introduces increased chance of errors.
+So, a 'quick final check' might not get the attention it needs and people might overlook important details.

+Now let's see how we can improve this workflow by some relatively small modifications:

 ----

-### Collaboration
+### Preview changes: First time right

+### Shift left: The cheaper, the more left

 Typical collaboration workflow (diagrams)
 - Software